Dear WOL Family and Friends,

 - If we need to have two services. will both services be identical?
-The ultimate focus of
+The

-worship and the Word will remain the constant foundation for any service we
+ultimate focus of worship and the Word will remain the constant foundation for

-lead.
-The ministry of the Word will certainly be the same in both services.
+any service we lead.
+The ministry of the Word will certainly be the same in

-However, this format will challenge the capacity and resources of the teams
+both services.
+However, this format will challenge the capacity and resources

-that serve in our music ministry.
-We are working on options to bring as much
+of the teams that serve in our music ministry.
+We will have to adapt based upon the

-- What is being done to address the cleaning and sanitizing of the church facilities?
-As we begin to meet again for worship on Sunday, our facilities are being carefully cleaned and sanitized.
+- What is being done to address cleaning and sanitizing the church facilities?
+Our facilities continue to be carefully cleaned and sanitized.
 This is no small task given the seriousness of the situation.
 Again, we ask for your help and understanding.
 If two services are needed, we will need additional volunteers to help clean between services, which will be coordinated by our Site Manager, Linda Fisher.